wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 All parameters must be valid Okta EL expressions that evaluate as described above.
 Okta EL expressions can be comprised of strings, integers, arrays, etc.

-The string produced by the `group_expression` parameter usually contains attributes and objects from the [Groups API](/docs/api/resources/groups), although it is not limited to those attributes and objects.
+The string produced by the `group_expression` parameter usually contains attributes and objects from the [Groups API](/docs/api/resources/groups), although it isn't limited to those attributes and objects.
 Attributes and objects listed in the [Group Attributes](/docs/api/resources/groups#group-attributes) section of the Groups API can be any of the following: `id`, `status`, `name`, `description`, `objectClass`, and the `profile` object that contains the `groupType`, `samAccountName`, `objectSid`, `groupScope`, `windowsDomainQualifiedName`, `dn`, and `externalID` attributes for groups that come from apps such as Active Directory.

 The `whitelist` parameter must evaluate to a list of group ids that is returned from the [Groups API](/docs/api/resources/groups).
-If the user is not member of a group in the whitelist, the group is ignored.
+If the user is not a member of a group in the whitelist, the group is ignored.

 **Parameter Examples**